 On this page

-Livestock farms in the Netherlands may not emit more than a limited amount of ammonia.
-By building their stables away from the immediate vicinity of trees or plants, they can prevent damage by ammonia emissions that do occur.
+Livestock farms in the Netherlands are only allowed to emit a limited amount of ammonia.
+By building livestock housing away from the immediate vicinity of trees or plants, you can prevent direct damage as a result of ammonia emissions.

-Each stable system has its own ammonia and fine particles emissions standard.
-The Low Emission Housing Decree (Besluit emissiearme huisvesting) describes the permitted amount of these emissions per type of animal.
-Your housing system for dairy cattle, calves, pigs, chickens, turkeys and ducks must at least comply with these maximum emission standards or even have lower emissions.
-This not only applies to new animal housing systems, but also to large extensions of existing stable systems (more than 50%).
+Each livestock housing system has its own standard for ammonia and fine particles emissions.
+The Low-Emission Livestock Housing Decree (Besluit emissiearme huisvesting) determines the level of emissions permitted per animal species.
+Livestock housing for dairy cattle, calves, pigs, chickens, turkeys and ducks may not exceed these maximum emission standards.
+This applies to new animal housing systems and large extensions (of more than 50%) to existing livestock housing.

-In addition, there can be standards for the total ammonia emissions per company.
+In addition, there are also standards for the total ammonia emissions permitted per farm.
 These are specified in your All-in-one Permit for Physical Aspects or in the general rules of the Activities Decree (Activiteitenbesluit).
-If you have a permit under the Nature Conservancy Act (vergunning natuurbeschermingswet), these standards could be mentioned in this permit as well.
+If you have a permit under the Nature Conservancy Act (vergunning natuurbeschermingswet), these standards may be specified in this permit as well.

-If your stable system is not on the list, please submit a request for inclusion to the Ministry of Infrastructure and Water Management (Infrastructuur en Waterstaat) via the Netherlands Enterprise Agency.
-You could also apply for a lower emission factor if your livestock housing system reduces ammonia emissions.
+If the livestock housing system you use is not included in the list, please notify the Ministry of Infrastructure and Water Management (Infrastructuur en Waterstaat) via the Netherlands Enterprise Agency.
+You can also apply for a lower emission factor if your livestock housing system reduces ammonia emissions.

 Scheme for discontinuation

-Low emissions have been compulsory for stables at medium-sized livestock farms since 1 January 2010.
-If you want to discontinue your business, due to the stringent emission standards and requirements for stables, you can use the Cessation Scheme (Stoppersregeling).
-Please contact InfoMil Knowledge Centre for more information.
+Low-emission standards are compulsory for livestock housing at medium-sized livestock farms.
+If you want to discontinue your farming business, due to the stringent emission standards and requirements for livestock housing, you can use the Cessation Scheme (Stoppersregeling).
+Please contact the InfoMil Knowledge Centre for more information.

-Your livestock farm must meet with the rules regarding odour emissions.
-Which rules apply to you depends on the following:
+Your livestock farm must also meet the rules on odour emissions.
+Which rules apply depends on the following: